PillaiFanClub/Ladidadidaaaa/README.md

 # Arcade Karaoke

+🏆 **Winner of the AWS Award at Hack@Brown 2025!**

-A multiplayer karaoke game that allows users to host karaoke sessions and have players join remotely using their phones.
-The game includes real-time pitch detection and scoring algorithms to evaluate singing performances.
+A multiplayer karaoke game created during Brown University's Hack@Brown 2025 hackathon.
+This project allows users to host karaoke sessions and have players join remotely using their phones.
+The game includes pitch detection and scoring algorithms to evaluate singing performances.

 ## Features